PierreMishra/EV_Sales_Forecasting_ENV.790/README.md

 #### Completed: April 2020

 The results of the time series forecasting are detailed in the PDF report.
+Summarized results can be found in the .pptx presentation.

 # Analysis of National Electric Vehicle Targets in China, Japan, and France